pagkly/Zed/Investopedia3/Natural Hedge Definition.md

 Natural Hedge Definition
 ## What Is a Natural Hedge?

-A natural [hedge](https://www.investopedia.com/terms/h/hedge.asp) is a management strategy that seeks to mitigate risk by investing in assets whose performances are inherently negatively [correlated](https://www.investopedia.com/terms/c/correlation.asp).
+A natural [[hedge]](https://www.investopedia.com/terms/h/hedge.asp) is a management strategy that seeks to mitigate risk by investing in assets whose performances are inherently negatively [[correlated]](https://www.investopedia.com/terms/c/correlation.asp).
 For instance, a natural hedge against owning financial stocks is to hold bonds, since interest rate changes tend to influence each in opposite fashion,

 A natural hedge can also be implemented when institutions exploit their normal operating procedures.
-For example, if they incur [expenses](https://www.investopedia.com/terms/e/expense.asp) in the same currency that their [revenues](https://www.investopedia.com/terms/r/revenue.asp) are generated they will actually reduce their [exchange rate](https://www.investopedia.com/terms/e/exchangerate.asp) risk exposure, naturally.
+For example, if they incur [[expenses]](https://www.investopedia.com/terms/e/expense.asp) in the same currency that their [[revenues]](https://www.investopedia.com/terms/r/revenue.asp) are generated they will actually reduce their [[exchange rate]](https://www.investopedia.com/terms/e/exchangerate.asp) risk exposure, naturally.

 ### Key Takeaways